gregorio-project/gregorio/windows/windows_README.md

 You need [InnoSetup](http://www.jrsoftware.org/isinfo.php) to be able to compile the installer.
 It runs fine under [Wine](https://www.winehq.org/).
 Once you have it installed: run InnoSetup.exe, open the `windows/gregorio.iss` file and compile it, it will produce `windows/Output/mysetup.exe`.
 You can also run it from command line: `wine 'C:\\Program Files (x86)\Inno Setup 6\ISCC.exe' gregorio.iss` in the `windows` directory (replace the `ISCC.exe` path with yours if different).

-**Note:** If you're building the compiler on Ubuntu 14.04 (because of the above issue with mingw32) then you will need Inno Setup 5.x.
+**Note:** If you're building the compiler on Ubuntu 14.04 (because of the above issue with mingw32) then you will need Inno Setup 5.x (which is installed to `C:\\Program Files (x86)\Inno Setup 5\` by default).
 This is because the version of wine available on Ubuntu 14.04 emulates a version of Windows which is not compatible with Inno Setup 6.x.